Why I Need a disposition permit

 The County of San Diego charges $12 per permit.

-Obtaining disposition Permit – in Person
+Obtaining the Permit – in Person

 Bring (1) an Original or Certified Death Certificate or (2) an Original Transit Permit from the state of death, to the nearest County Office of Vital Records. (a photocopy will not be accepted)